What is the 'usual fostering limit'?

 • The foster children are all siblings in relation to each other

-• The foster carer’s terms of approval allow it (any terms of approval must be compatible with the number of children the foster carer is caring for even if an exemption to the usual fostering limit has been granted, unless the placement is an emergency and for less than 6 days)
+• The foster carer’s terms of approval allow it (any terms of approval must be compatible with the number of children the foster carer is caring for even if an exemption to the usual fostering limit has been granted, unless it is an emergency and for less than 6 days)

 • A local authority cannot grant an exemption to the usual fostering limit to a foster carer living outside of its area